orangejuice/blog/data/activity/book-经济学原理(第8版)-2020/record.en.md

 date: 2024-04-11 18:03:09+08:00
 douban:
   rating: 9.5
-  subtitle: "[US] Gregory Mankiw / 2020 / Peking University Press"
+  subtitle: Gregory Mankiw / 2020 / Peking University Press
 ---

-In two months, I have sporadically read through these two large 'bricks', without skipping a chapter.
-The whole book does not contain any complex calculations or tedious jargon stack.
-The text is clear and smooth, enticing people to understand the underlying principles of economics through the economic phenomena they can personally experience.
-This allows a novice like me to comprehend the laws of the world's operations in a new way.
-The arrangement from micro to macro is naturally coherent, fully demonstrating the powerful force of the tool of supply and demand analysis.
-Of course, because the abstract models are overly simplified, they can only qualitatively analyze problems most of the time, which sometimes seems a bit far-fetched.
-Overall, the merits outweigh the demerits.
-Without a doubt, it is an excellent introductory work for economics.
+Via Twitter, Bugen Zhao mentioned spending two intermittent months to finish these two thick books, not skipping a single chapter.
+The book, free from complex formulas or dry terminologies, is written in a clear and fluent manner.
+It draws interest in economic principles through relatable economic phenomena, allowing someone like me, who is a novice, to understand the rules on which the world operates in a whole new way.
+The arrangement from micro to macro is naturally structured, fully demonstrating the powerful tool of supply-demand analysis.
+However, due to the overly simplified models, it often only provides qualitative analysis and can sometimes seem a bit forced.
+Overall, the merits outweigh the flaws, making it an undoubtedly excellent introduction to economics.